davidtchiu/davidtchiu.github.io/teaching/cs161/hwk6.twitter/index.md

 #### Preliminary: String's split() Method

 An important `String` method called `split()` deserves additional attention.
-It is used to chop up a given String (using some separator, called a _delimiter_, into individual pieces, storing those individual pieces in an array.
+It is used to chop up a given String (using some separator, called a _delimiter_, into individual pieces, storing those individual pieces in an array (not ArrayList!) and returning that array.

 <!-- Here is its signature and description: -->